LG C5 vs Sony Bravia 8: which OLED TV should you buy?

 The Bravia 8 offers solid gaming support but with a key limitation – only two of its four HDMI inputs meet the HDMI 2.1 standard, and one of those doubles as the eARC connection.
 The TV supports 4K/120Hz (rather than 144Hz), VRR, ALLM, and Dolby Vision gaming.

 On the OS front, the C5 runs webOS 25, LG's latest smart platform.
 This iteration introduces enhanced AI features, including an intuitive chatbot for troubleshooting and settings adjustments via natural language commands.
-The platform also adds voice profile recognition and gaming-focused apps like the Xbox app for cloud gaming.
+The platform also adds voice profile recognition and gaming-focused apps such as the Xbox app for cloud gaming.

-Sony opts for Google TV, providing access to a comprehensive range of streaming services including UK-specific options like BBC iPlayer, ITV X, Channel 4, and Channel 5.
+Sony opts for Google TV, providing access to a comprehensive range of streaming services including UK-specific options such as BBC iPlayer, ITV X, Channel 4, and Channel 5.
 The platform is well-designed and responsive, making content discovery relatively straightforward.

 LG C5 vs Sony Bravia 8: picture